Wynntils/Antiope/README.md

 mvn clean install -Dmaven.antrun.skip=true
 ```

-If you want to skip the tests (sometimes they fail for really weird reasons), add ``-DskipTests`` to the command arguments.

 ### Building the native library from source (does not work for MacOS yet)

 So this will be a rather tedious process.
 This guide is for WSL (Ubuntu).
 Probably works on normal Linux.
 Definitely does not work on macOS/Windows.